12forks/command-line/examples/postmodern.rst

 When building up s-sql forms in the dao readers/writers make sure to use :raw for the column names (which we have as strings and not symbols)

-Make sure to compute the right sql column name for the :returning columns in insert-dao
+Make sure to compute the right sql column name for the :returning columns in insert-dao.

 Tests for :col-name DAO slot argument.

 Add failing test showing database error raised when attempting to write empty arrays.

-Fix empty array problem by using Postgres's array literal syntax for empty arrays
+Fix empty array problem by using Postgres's array literal syntax for empty arrays.

 Removed all whitespace changes on branch vs master (no functional changes)